dylansql/aem-guide-dependency-installation/README.md

 # aem-guide-dependency-installation for AEM 6.5

+# Installing Dependency via
-# Verifying your Version - MAC
+## Verifying your Version - MAC
   1. Verify Latest Version of Maven